CwjXFH/StudyNotes/CodeSnippet/dotnet/EFCoreUtils/src/EFCoreSlowQuery/README.md

+﻿## Summary

-﻿This is a middleware used for log EFCore slow query.
+This is a middleware used for log EFCore slow query.

+## Release notes

+Click [here](https://github.com/CwjXFH/StudyNotes/blob/master/CodeSnippet/dotnet/EFCoreUtils/src/EFCoreSlowQuery/RELEASE-NOTES.md) for release notes.

+## How to use

 A complete example can be found [here](https://github.com/CwjXFH/StudyNotes/tree/master/CodeSnippet/dotnet/EFCoreUtils/samples/Api).